 Validated by BPP University, the MSc Animal Manipulation programme is a Masters level programme that trains students in Animal Manipulation.
 The programme is designed either for students who already have training in a hands-on therapy (this may include a trained chiropractor, physiotherapist, osteopath or any other fully qualified and suitably experienced practitioner), for those with a BSc degree in Equine or Animal Science or for those who are a member of the Royal College of Veterinary Surgeons.
-Students from a non-manipulative background will be expected to complete the Graduate Diploma in Animal Therapy.
+Students from a non-manipulative background will be expected to complete the Graduate Certificate in Animal Therapy.
 Students who do not have formal training may submit a portfolio of certified experience for consideration.

 A wide range of academic subjects are studied as well as an introduction to the philosophy and practice of animal techniques.
 The first year of the programme is delivered at Warwickshire College where students have access to library and animal facilities.
 The second year of the programme is conducted at various sites throughout the country where practical skills are taught under the supervision of a qualified practitioner.
 The programme is semestered over two years and students are required to attend monthly weekend tutorial sessions.